Andru McCracken, EDITOR,

 Reconciliation is not their work.
 That’s okay.

 Not talking to rural folk.
 Mean, but fine.

 Kanahus Manuel isn’t Mahatma Gandhi or Martin Luther King Jr. That’s okay.

 She and many of her supporters are angry and disgusted about Missing and Murdered Indigenous Woman and Girls – a concern shared by many in Blue River.
 It’s A-okay.

 But insulting and intimidating locals is not okay.
 Using racism to hurt people, on camera, is not okay, despite what ten thousand online viewers say daily.

 The two-year occupation has proven to be hard to endure for residents.
 I sympathize, especially for those residents who are interested in reconciliation or who are Indigenous themselves, who struggle with the same issues championed by the Warriors… at the hands of the Warriors.

 Fear and hope

 If the pipeline construction proceeds (and every indication seems to say so) tensions will increase.
 The threat of violence is real.
 Many residents of Blue River have committed themselves to a pacifist approach.
 Has everyone?
 Will racists watching from further afield fly to the conflict to intervene, like the attackers of April 19?
-Or will it be one in 27,000 viewers who decides to make their way to Blue River armed and ready to mete out justice to the lynch mob of white supremacists?
+Or will it be one in 27,000 viewers who decides to make their way to Blue River armed and ready to mete out justice to a ‘lynch mob of white supremacists?’

 We hope not.